jwang1133/Base_composition/README.md

 -Script to calculate the frequency of 96 motifs from commmon SNP set at random site

--Script to calculate the motif frequency at genic and nongenic region

--Script to calculate the motif frequency at pericentromeric and nonpericentromeric region

--Script to differentiate SNPs into methylated and unmethylated regions

--Script to calculate the motif frequency from genic and nongenic SNPs conditional on methylated and unmethylated regions
+-Script to calculate 4 solar-UV related motif genic, nongenic, peri, nonperi, conditional on methylated and unmethylated regions

--Data for conducting enrichment test and plotting Figure4
+-Data for motifs from random site and SNP site used for the motif enrichment anlaysis

+-Data for motifs at different genomic regions

 **6. Mutation spectrum from population-private SNPs**

+-Blast to *medicago truncatula* for the orthlogous regions to identify the ancestral state of the soybean SNPs

--Script for filtering population private SNPs from the original dataset
+-Scripts for filtering population private SNPs from the original dataset

+-Script for caculating frequency of population private SNPs

--Data for conducting mutation-spectrum analysis and plotting
+-Data for conducting mutation-spectrum analysis

--R code to plot Figure5
+-Data for pop-private motif across SNP bins

 **7. GWAS for base-composition across polymorphic sites**

 -UV damage repair gene list in maize and soybean

--Gene enrichment test

 -Data for regional Manhattan plot

 -Data for haplotype analayis

--R code including haplotype analysis and plotting Figure6